Social

 0.06

-Percentage better than U.S. Bureau of Labor Statistics for Iron, Steel and Ferroalloy Manufacturing category (Global Days Away from Work Case Rate)
+Percentage better than U.S. Bureau of Labor Statistics for Iron, Steel and Ferroalloy Manufacturing category (Global Days Away from Work Case Rate based on 2023 data)

 Ethics and Safety line